Skip to content

 For those who are currently on PrEP or have been recently, you’ll need to be tested every three months for HIV.
 Creatinine will need to be tested for less frequently, such as every six or 12 months, depending on a person's age and kidney function when starting PrEP.
 Additional tests may be recommended based on your risk factors; your clinician will speak with you if they feel this is medically necessary.

-With that said, it’s important for people in these states to have an idea about how much lab work will cost, so you’re able to prepare financially and plan ahead.
+With that said, we know it's important to have an idea about how much lab work will cost, so you’re able to prepare financially and plan ahead.
 Different labs have different costs.
 FOLX Health looks for the best labs for your care but with the least cost to you (if you are going to a Quest location).
-Please note the charts below include estimated fees for Quest labs only and can be subject to change in the future.
+Please note the charts below include estimated fees for Quest labs only.
+These are subject to change in the future.
 If you are getting your labs done at a non-Quest location, these rates and lab codes can (and likely will) look totally different; we encourage you to contact your lab's billing department to learn about estimated costs ahead of time.
 If you have any questions about which labs you need for your prescription, please speak with your FOLX clinician to verify this.

 Those on testosterone get two main labs drawn.
 For more information about this, read our article called The Deal with Testosterone Labs.